 Due to nature, objectives, and business areas where cybersecurity is applied, it is quite imperative that professionals involved in the specific domain have a background spanning into various different disciplines.
-The rationale behind this argument comes from the intrinsical need for understanding the different levels of operation so "the members of the cybersecurity team will examine each business process to determine acceptable levels of risk" (Blair, Hall, and Sobiesk, 2019).
-In a prospective look, these teams eventually will include a mix of human experts and (support by) Artificial Intelligence (AI); the idea is to integrate professionals from computing science and targeted areas to "identify, utilize, and develop innovations that facilitate stability and operational success across the organization, society, or nation state" (Blair et al., 2019).
-These teams size should vary, depending on the "targeted mission" and must be adapted to a particular need or activity.
+The rationale behind this argument comes from the intrinsic need for understanding the different levels of operation so "the members of the cybersecurity team will examine each business process to determine acceptable levels of risk" (Blair, Hall, and Sobiesk, 2019).
+Viewed in a perspective, these teams will eventually include a mix of human experts and (support by) Artificial Intelligence (AI); the idea is to integrate professionals from computing science and targeted areas to "identify, utilise, and develop innovations that facilitate stability and operational success across the organisation, society, or nation state" (Blair et al., 2019).
+These teams size should vary, depending on the "targeted mission", and must be adapted to a particular need or activity.

-Moreover, integrating professionals with different areas of expertise (computing science, statistics, systems engineering, economics, mathematics) makes feasible to provide a product (software, networking defences, etc.) effectively complying with all relating laws, policies, and regulations.
-At the same time, different perspectives must be considered while creating protocols and processes to protect information, networks and software, such as criminology and relevant forensic procedures.
-This to understand rationality, crime scripts (attack trajectories) and finally push forward best practices that facilitate crime prevention (Rege, 2015).
-In addition, there is a need to consider input from disciplines like Psychology (considering the human element interacting with the systems from the defenders' and attackers' perspective); Law; Political Science and International Relations to understand the regulatory framework related to cybersecurity; Business and Management to understand acceptable levels of risk and nature of the business in the organization (Blair et al., 2019).
+Moreover, integrating professionals with different areas of expertise (computing science, statistics, systems engineering, economics, mathematics), try to make it feasible to provide a product (software, networking defences, etc.) effectively complying with all relating laws, policies, and regulations.
+At the same time, different perspectives must be considered while creating protocols and processes to protect information, networks, and software, such as criminology and relevant forensic procedures, thereby understanding rationality, crime scripts (attack trajectories), and finally pushing forward best practices in order to facilitate crime prevention (Rege, 2015).
+In addition, there is a need to consider input from disciplines like Psychology (considering the human element interacting with the systems from the defenders' and attackers' perspective); Law; Political Science and International Relations in order to understand the regulatory framework related to cybersecurity; Business and

+Management to understand acceptable levels of risk and nature of the business in the organisation (Blair et al., 2019).